SimoneDeBonis/SimoneDeBonis.github.io/index.md

 # {{ website_info_text_second }}

-ai: "implemented with Pytorch"
 time: "From ARMA to modern techniques"
 ML: "explained in details with math and Numpy"
 ---

 ### Hello!

-I'm Simone, a Data Science student from Italy passionate about Artifficial Intelligence, Cybersecurity and Aerospace
+I'm Simone, a Data Scientist from Italy working in the energy sector, I'm deeply passionate about energy, finance and quantitative modeling.

 ## What I'm working on:
 - **University thesis**: I'm applying machine learning techniques to telemetry data to understand and prevent faults in the automotive industry.